noiseprotocol/noise_spec/noise.md

 handshake message.
 A **pattern** specifies the sequence of descriptors that comprise a handshake.

-A simple pattern might describe a one-way encrypted message from Alice to Bob.
-A more complex pattern might describe an interactive handshake.
+A pattern might describe a one-way encrypted message from Alice to Bob or an interactive handshake.

 2.3.
 After the handshake: transport messages
 ----------------------------------------------